yashwanth-pv/JAVA/README.md

 ## where we can run java program
 > Inside jvm we have **JRE** (java runtime evironment).
 > Inside **JRE** there is **JIT** (just in time).
-   .compiles when you start writing.
+    * compiles when you start writing.
 > **JDK** - Java development kit.
-  .
-For writing java program.
+    * For writing java program.